-On October 17, 2023, the Company announced a private placement offering (the "Private Placement") of senior unsecured convertible debentures (the "New Debentures") to raise up to USD \$6,000,000.
-At the same time, the Company proposed issuing approximately USD \$15,400,000 in New Debentures to holders of existing debt, including the Bridge Loan, Promissory Note, and 2022 convertible debentures, as part of a broader effort to streamline its capital structure and extend near-term debt maturities.
+On October 17, 2023, the Company announced a Private Placement of New Debentures to raise up to USD \$6.0MM.
+At the same time, the Company proposed issuing approximately USD \$15.4MM in New Debentures to holders of existing debt, including the Bridge Loan, Promissory Note, and 2022 convertible debentures, as part of a broader effort to streamline its capital structure and extend near-term debt maturities.

-On October 19, 2023, the Company closed the first tranche of the Private Placement, raising USD \$1,370,000 in gross proceeds.
-At the same time, the Company issued USD \$15,408,039 in New Debentures to existing debt holders, completing the debt consolidation.
-On November 3, 2023, the Company closed the second tranche of the Private Placement, raising an additional USD \$1,915,000.
+On October 19, 2023, the Company closed the first tranche of the Private Placement, raising USD \$1.4MM in gross proceeds.
+At the same time, the Company issued USD \$15.4MM in New Debentures to existing debt holders, completing the debt consolidation.
+On November 3, 2023, the Company closed the second tranche of the Private Placement, raising an additional USD \$1.9MM.

-On February 16, 2024, the Company closed the third tranche of the Private Placement of the New Debentures for gross proceeds of USD\$1,000,000.
+On February 16, 2024, the Company closed the third tranche of the Private Placement of the New Debentures for gross proceeds of USD\$1.0MM.
 On March 11, 2024, the Company closed the fourth tranche of the Private Placement of the New Debentures for gross proceeds of USD\$400,000.
 On August 1, 2024, the Company closed a fifth tranche of the Private Placement of the New Debentures for gross proceeds of USD\$200,000.